Create a Shopware Store: Ultimate Guide From Setup to AI Consultation

 December 23, 202518 min read

 • Shopware Community Edition (Open Source): €0 license fees.
-The catch (Fair Usage Policy): Above a gross merchandise volume (GMV) of €1 million per year, you must switch to a paid plan.
-Below that, it remains free but offers no manufacturer support and no access to certain "Rise" features like the extended Flow Builder.
-Ideal for startups and small SMEs targeting their first €500K to €1M in revenue.
+The catch (Fair Usage Policy): Once you exceed a gross merchandise volume (GMV) of €1 million per year, you must switch to a paid plan.
+Below this threshold, it remains free but offers no manufacturer support and no access to certain "Rise" features like the extended Flow Builder.
+Ideal for startups and small SMEs targeting their first €500,000 to €1M in revenue.

-• Shopware Beyond (from approx. €6,500/month): Enterprise level.
+• Shopware Beyond (from approx. €6,500/month): Enterprise-level.
 Includes Multi-Inventory (multiple warehouses) and Digital Sales Rooms (video consultation).

 1.2 Hosting Costs: Don't Skimp on the Foundation